A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Conclusion and Open Challenges

+\csname rev1\endcsname{Through an in-depth analysis of state-of-the-art methods on benchmarks such as FSC-147~\cite{DBLP:conf/cvpr/RanjanSNH21} and CARPK~\cite{DBLP:conf/iccv/HsiehLH17}, this survey highlights both notable advancements and persistent challenges.
+While DAVE~\cite{DBLP:conf/cvpr/PelhanLZK24} leads the reference-based paradigm on FSC-147 (MAE: 8.66, RMSE: 32.36), the reference-less and text-guided leaderboards remain less conclusive.
+CounTR~\cite{DBLP:conf/bmvc/LiuZZX22} and GCNet~\cite{DBLP:journals/pr/WangLZTG24} stand out among reference-less methods, the latter notable for its weak supervision.
+In the text-guided setting, GroundingREC~\cite{DBLP:conf/cvpr/DaiLC24} achieves the lowest MAE, while DAVE remains robust to outliers.
+Cross-dataset evaluations on CARPK reveal that CACViT~\cite{DBLP:conf/aaai/WangX0024}, UPC~\cite{DBLP:conf/aaai/0018C24}, and VLCounter~\cite{DBLP:conf/aaai/KangMKH24} generalize best across paradigms.
+Qualitative results further confirm that even top-performing models can fail in cluttered or ambiguous scenes, often due to poor or missing guidance.
+Moreover, recent benchmarks~\cite{DBLP:journals/corr/abs-2409-15953} show that open-world models frequently misinterpret prompts, highlighting limitations in semantic understanding.}

-Open challenges still remain in class-agnostic counting and affect all paradigms.
-The first limitation to overcome is the lack of publicly available datasets.
-The gold standard, FSC-147, has several drawbacks.
+\csname rev1\endcsname{Open challenges span all paradigms.
+A major limitation is the lack of diverse and publicly available datasets.} The gold standard, FSC-147, has several drawbacks.
 First, it contains a limited number of images and object classes.
 Furthermore, as pointed out in~\cite{DBLP:journals/corr/abs-2409-15953}, almost all images contain only a single class of objects.
 Multi-class images would be a desirable feature for new datasets, as objects belonging to classes different from the one being counted could act as distractors for the counting approach.
-Finally, the provided textual descriptions are also insufficient, as they consist only of class names, whereas a desirable improvement would be to include more fine-grained class descriptions.
 The lack of diverse and large-scale datasets also leads to challenges in designing learning approaches suited for data-scarce scenarios.
-To date, only two methodologies --RCC~\cite{DBLP:journals/corr/abs-2205-10203} and GCNet~\cite{DBLP:journals/pr/WangLZTG24} -- operate with weak supervision, avoiding the use of dot annotations.
+Amnog the analyzed methods, only RCC~\cite{DBLP:journals/corr/abs-2205-10203} and GCNet~\cite{DBLP:journals/pr/WangLZTG24} operate with weak supervision, avoiding the use of dot annotations.
 This setting is particularly promising, as it could help mitigate the challenge of creating large-scale labeled datasets for the counting task.
-Other challenges are more specific to open-world text-guided methodologies, which seem to represent the future, especially considering the ubiquity of LMMs that we are witnessing.
-Specifically, they have been shown to not always correctly interpret the meaning of the prompt.
-Even though some models appear relatively robust, improvements are needed, and new architectural designs and learning approaches -- such as contrastive learning over classes not present in the images -- should be considered.
+Recently, an emerging direction is to incorporate completely unsupervised components into CAC pipelines~\cite{DBLP:journals/corr/abs-2504-16570,DBLP:conf/cvpr/KnobelHA24}, although current performance remains far from state-of-the-art.